How Much Does Homeowners Insurance Cost in New York?

 Liability limits generally start at about $100,000.

-This is the common coverage amount that insurance companies offer.
-However, it’s a good idea to see if you should purchase a higher level of protection as these examples point out.
+This is the standard coverage amount that insurance companies offer.
+However, it's a good idea to see if you should purchase a higher level of protection, as these examples point out.

-Mary Beth’s fall and her subsequent medical expenses as well as a possible lawsuit can easily exceed that amount of protection.
+Mary Beth's fall and subsequent medical expenses, and a possible lawsuit, can easily exceed that amount of protection.

 For insurance companies like Progressive and Lemonade, they suggest a higher limit, around $300,000.